pytest-dev/pytest/doc/en/skipping.rst

 .. versionadded:: 2.0, 2.4

+The simplest way to skip a function is to mark it with the `skip` decorator, which may be passed an optional `reason`:

+    @pytest.mark.skip(reason="no way of currently testing this")
+    def test_the_unknown():
+        ...

+If you wish to skip something conditionally then you can use `skipif` instead.
-Here is an example of marking a test function to be skipped when run on a Python3.3 interpreter::
+Here is an example of marking a test function to bwe skipped when run on a Python3.3 interpreter::

     import sys